 Let’s look at some of the things that are important when it comes to the formation or the possibility of avoiding the formation of stretch marks.

 - Skin elasticity: There’s nothing you can do about this.
 Your skin’s elasticity has already been determined.

-- Hydration: Keeping your skin well hydrated with lotion and creams may help with some of the stretching and pulling.
+- Hydration: Keeping your skin well hydrated with the best stretch mark cream may help with some of the stretchings and pulling.
 At the very least, your belly should feel more comfortable and less itchy when you apply lotion.
 You should also drink enough water to keep your body well hydrated.

 During pregnancy, you need more water because you have increased hydration needs.
 Getting more water can help you though, both internally and externally.
 To make the most of its elasticity, your skin should be properly hydrated.

 You should be drinking a minimum of 8 glasses of water a day.
 If you find you hate drinking that much water, you can buy a naturally flavored seltzer instead or jazz up your water with some lemon slices.